X-Illuminati/cacography/README.md

 README.md | This file.
-LICENSE   | GPLv3 - not suitable for everything, but seemed like a reasonable default update.sh | Script to compare files in the filesystem and update the repository if they differ
+LICENSE   | GPLv3 - not suitable for everything, but seemed like a reasonable default update.sh | Script to compare files in the filesystem and update the repository if they differ orig      | Directory with copies of the original files (.rpmnew).

 ### home
 Various config files that belong somewhere in ~/.